Good Samaritan Society

 Do you like to sew or do needlework?
 Our Sewing Group is making coverlets and sheets for preschoolers’ cots at the ACCA preschool.
-See some of our completed coverlets below.
-Contact Dawn Beutner to get on the email list for our upcoming events.
+Contact Dawn Beutner at [email protected] to get on the email list for our upcoming events.

 The Parish Bereavement Committee provides support during funerals at our parish, and Extraordinary Ministers from the parish bring Holy Communion to home-bound parishioners on Sundays.

 Contact the parish office about these services: (703) 978 8074.

 The newest program of the Good Samaritan Society is our Cookie Drive for the Kairos Prison Ministry through Catholic Charities.
 We provide a minimum of 100 dozen cookies for prisoners attending a Christian retreat, both in April and October.
 Note that due to the limitations imposed by prisons, all cookies must fit within specific guidelines.
 Watch the bulletin for details about our next cookie drive!